-cells also transfected with the empty plasmid (Figure 7).
-In addition, to further confirm the direct link between MID1 and colony formation ability of TUBO cells, a phenocopy experiment of miR-135b overexpression was performed by silencing the MID1 target gene with specific siRNA.
-Significantly more colonies were observed after MID1 knockdown (Supplemental Figure S8).
-Taken together, these data indicate that the down-regulation of MID1 and MTCH2 by miR-135b is the mechanism by which miR-135b promotes anchorage-independent progression of ErbB2-driven mammary carcinomas.
+To evaluate whether the prometastatic effect mediated by miR-135b is MID1 or MTCH2 dependent, we measured the anchorage independent colony formation ability of miR-135b overexpressing TUBO cells also expressing MID1 or MTCH2 coding sequences lacking the 3' UTR, therefore yielding a product resistant to miR-135b mediated suppression. miR-135b mimic transfected TUBO cells over-expressing MID1 or MTCH2 miR-135b insensitive cDNA show a significant reduction of colony formation ability as compared to that measured in miR-135b mimic TUBO cells transfected also with the empty plasmid (Figure 7).
+In addition, to further confirm the direct link between MID1 and colony formation ability of TUBO cells, a phenocopy experiment of miR-135b over-expression was performed by silencing MID1 target gene with specific siRNA.
+A significant higher number of colonies was observed after MID1 knocking-down (Supplemental Figure S8 at http://ajp.amjpathol.org).
+Taken together, these data indicate that the down-regulation of MID1 and MTCH2 by miR-135b is the mechanism by which miR-135b promotes anchorage independent progression of ErbB2-driven mammary carcinomas.